bootstrap-for-ember/bootstrap-for-ember/app/templates/showcase/show_components/wizard.md

 ## Disable Step Selection

-Sometimes it makes sense to create a wizard with fixed step flow, this can be done by disabling the steps by providing `disabled=true` per step.
+Sometimes it makes sense to create a wizard with fixed step flow, this can be done by disabling the steps by providing `disabled: true` per step.

 It is also possible to disallow moving to previous step if needed.